Sign Up Free

 • Structured, competency-based education fills a gap that better interfaces alone cannot close.

 A few years ago, analysts predicted crypto would hit one billion users by 2025.
 That didn't happen.
 According to Crypto.com's 2025 market sizing report, global crypto ownership reached an estimated 741 million.
-That's impressive growth, up from roughly 420 million in 2023, but it's still short of the billion-user milestone that industry optimists have been projecting since the last bull cycle.
+Impressive growth, up from roughly 420 million in 2023.
+But still short of the milestone that industry optimists have been projecting since the last bull cycle.

-The question is worth examining honestly: what's actually in the way?
+The question is worth examining honestly: what is actually in the way?

 The standard answer is "UX."
 Wallets are confusing, gas fees are weird, bridging between chains feels like assembling furniture without instructions.
-That's all true.
-But it's also incomplete.
+All true.
+But also incomplete.
 If bad UX were the only problem, the steady improvements in wallet design and onboarding flows over the past few years should have closed the gap faster than they have.

 The real picture is more layered.
 There are at least five distinct barriers standing between crypto and mainstream adoption, and most industry commentary only addresses one or two of them at a time.